Arizona Court Records

 How Do I Pay a Ticket Online in Arizona?

-• Ticket/citation number
+- Ticket/citation number

-• Name
+- Name

-• Date of birth
+- Date of birth

-• Gender
+- Gender

-• Vehicle license number
+- Vehicle license number

-• Vehicle registration information
+- Vehicle registration information

 What is the Arizona Traffic Ticketing System?

-Arizona traffic violations are classified into:
+Arizona traffic violations are generally classified into:

-• Moving violations: these are violations committed while a vehicle is in motion.
+- Moving violations: these are violations committed while a vehicle is in motion.
 Moving violations are more severe than parking violations and often attract severe consequences.

 Moving violations can be further classified into:

-• Criminal violations: offenses that could result in a criminal charge are criminal traffic violations.
+- Criminal violations: offenses that could result in a criminal charge are criminal traffic violations.
 These offenses can be felonies or misdemeanors.
 Examples include vehicular manslaughter, careless driving, and driving under the influence of intoxicating liquor or any drugs (DUI).
 There are additional penalties for criminal violations in addition to tickets, including imprisonment, community service, court-ordered driving classes, a revocation of the offender’s driving privileges, and driver’s license suspension.

-• Civil traffic violations: These are less severe violations than criminal violations as they do not involve criminal offenses.
+- Civil traffic violations: These are less severe violations than criminal violations as they do not involve criminal offenses.
 However, these violations are more serious than parking violations and can lead to points assessed against the offender’s permanent driving record.
 Examples of civil traffic violations are running a red light or illegal street crossing.

-• Parking or non-moving violations: these are traffic offenses that occur while a vehicle is parked.
+- Parking or non-moving violations: these are traffic offenses that occur while a vehicle is parked.
 They can also be related to faulty vehicular equipment.

 Arizona uses a point-based system to penalize traffic violations.
 Serious traffic violations attract higher points, while less severe violations attract fewer points, and in some cases, no points at all.
-Drivers who accumulate eight points or more in 12 months will either have licenses suspended for up to one year or be required to attend Traffic Survival School (TSS).
+Drivers who accumulate eight points or more in 12 months may either have licenses suspended for up to one year or be required to attend Traffic Survival School (TSS).
 Persons with points against their driving records may also have increased auto insurance premiums.

 For a single traffic offense, the highest number of points a motorist or road user can accumulate is eight points.
 Arizona’s point-based system is as follows:

-• 8-point violations: DUI, aggressive driving, reckless driving, and extreme DUI are 8-point traffic violations.
+- 8-point violations: DUI, aggressive driving, reckless driving, and extreme DUI are 8-point traffic violations.

-• 6-point violations: failure to yield right of way, stop at a stop sign or traffic signal that causes death; hit and run; and leaving an accident scene are 6-point violations
+- 6-point violations: failure to yield right of way, stop at a stop sign or traffic signal that causes death; hit and run; and leaving an accident scene are 6-point violations

-• 4-point violations: failure to yield right of way, stop at a stop sign or traffic signal that causes serious injury is a 4-point violation
+- 4-point violations: failure to yield right of way, stop at a stop sign or traffic signal that causes serious injury is a 4-point violation

-• 3-point offenses: parking in or driving over a gore area, and speeding are 3-point violations
+- 3-point offenses: parking in or driving over a gore area, and speeding are 3-point violations

-• 2-point violations: other moving violations apart from the above-listed are 2-point violations.
+- 2-point violations: other moving violations apart from the above-listed are 2-point violations.

 To avoid amassing points on their permanent driving record, individuals may choose to attend a Defensive Driving Course.
-The Supreme Court administers the course, and upon completion, the violation charge laid against the offender will be dismissed.
+The Supreme Court administers the course, and upon completion, the violation charge laid against the offender may be dismissed.
 The following are eligibility requirements for taking the course:

-• Persons with multiple violations may apply to have only one of them dismissed
+- Persons with multiple violations may apply to have only one of them dismissed

-• Violations that involve fatal accidents or serious injuries are not eligible.
+- Violations that involve fatal accidents or serious injuries are not eligible.

 Commercial driver’s license holders may be eligible to take a Defensive Driving Course if:

-• At the time of the violation, the vehicle was not in commercial use
+- At the time of the violation, the vehicle was not in commercial use

-• The class of license required for the car is M or D
+- The class of license required for the car is M or D

-How Do I Know if I Have a Traffic Ticket in Arizona?
+How Do I Know If I Have a Traffic Ticket in Arizona?

 Records Unit